About Blane Conklin

 I was born in South Dakota, and grew up in small towns across the Dakotas.
 Though I’m not a native Texan, I did the next best thing and married one.
 My wife Wendy and I have been married for 25 years, the last 15 of which have been here in Williamson County.
 We have two daughters: Raegan is a second year engineering student at Texas Tech, and Jordan is a Junior at Stony Point High School in Round Rock.

 I serve as a Commissioner on Round Rock’s Historic Preservation Commission.
 I am President of the booster club for my daughter’s lacrosse team.
-I was the Democratic Precinct Chair for Precinct 150 in 2017.
 This is my first time seeking public office, and I bring a unique perspective to the job.

 Williamson County is a diverse and dynamic county, with competing interests and needs.
 Geographically, the county joins the hill country with blackland prairie.
 We have vast ranch and farm land, surrounding one of the fastest growing metropolitan areas in the nation.
 We’re a microcosm of Texas in that respect, and a microcosm of the country.